A Weiss-Williams theorem for spaces of embeddings and the homotopy type of spaces of long knots: Introduction

+Here, \textit{h}-$\dim(P,\partial_0P)$ denotes the \emph{handle dimension} of the pair $(P,\partial_0P)$ which is, by definition, the smallest number $p$ such that $P$ can be built from a closed collar on $\partial_0 P$ by attaching handles of index at most $p$.
+Goodwillie--Krannich--Kupers \cite{ConcEmbStablerange} have recently shown that if $p\leq d-3$, then

 which is far beyond Igusa's lower bound for the concordance stable range $\phi(d)$.
 In the concordance stable range $\phi(d)$, Theorem \ref{EmbWWIThm} is a consequence of Theorem \ref{WWbdiffmoddiff} and the isotopy extension sequence (\ref{bdiffmoddiffisotopyextension}), so our main contribution is improving the connectivity of the map $\Phi^{\emb}$ to the concordance embedding stable range $\phi_{\cemb}(d,p)$.
-We will also see in Remark \ref{rationallongknotsrem} that the lower bound of (\ref{concembbound}) is the best one could do (this was already apparent in \cite{ConcEmbStablerange}).
+We will also see in Remark \ref{rationallongknotsrem} that the bound (\ref{concembbound}) is sharp (this was apparent in \cite{ConcEmbStablerange}).